-For internal UCITS for which a look-through sustainability analysis has been carried out, the alignment with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights is tested and ensured as part of the sustainable investment identification process.
+For Internal UCITS for which a look-through sustainability analysis has been carried out, the alignment with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights is tested and ensured as part of the sustainable investment identification process.
 In accordance with its ESG policy and exclusion policy, the Agent reviews companies before including them in the investment universe.

-The way in which external UCITS and ETFs comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depends on the due diligence carried out by their management company.
-As part of the selection and monitoring of external UCITS and ETFs, the Agent enquires, on a "best effort" basis, about the policies put in place to take these principles into account during the definition of eligible sustainable investments for the external UCIs, on the basis of, in particular, pre-contractual appendices, periodic information on these UCIs and any other relevant non-financial reporting.
+The way in which External UCITS comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depends on the due diligence carried out by their management company.
+As part of the selection and monitoring of External UCITS, the Agent enquires, on a "best effort" basis, about the policies implemented to take these principles into account when defining eligible sustainable investments for External UCITS, based in particular on pre-contractual appendices, periodic information on these UCITS and any other relevant non-financial reporting.

-The main negative impacts are the most significant negative impacts of investment decisions on sustainability factors related to environmental, social and personnel issues, respect for human rights and the fight against corruption and acts of corruption.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

-The EU taxonomy establishes a principle of "do not cause significant harm" under which investments aligned with the taxonomy should not cause significant harm to the objectives of the EU taxonomy and which is accompanied by specific EU criteria.
+The EU Taxonomy establishes a principle of "do not cause significant harm" under which investments aligned with the Taxonomy should not cause significant harm to the objectives of the EU Taxonomy and which is accompanied by specific EU criteria.